jmassardo/jmassardo.github.io/_posts/2018-12-10-Patch-All-The-Things.md

 Here are some tidbits that may help you.

 * [WSUS memory limit](https://www.anyresearch.net/wsus-pool-reached-memory-limit/) event log error.
 You will almost 100% hit this at some point.
 This is a scaling config so the more clients you have, the more memory WSUS will need.
-* Use attributes to feed required data (maint. window, patch time, reboot behavior, etc.) to the node.
+* Use attributes to feed required data (maintenance window, patch time, reboot behavior, etc.) to the node.
 This allows you to have one main patching cookbook that get's applied to everything.
 You can deliver attributes different ways:
   * Environments
   * Roles
   * Role/wrapper cookbooks